noirme/noirme/readme.md

 - Hi, I’m @noirme
-- I’m interested in cats and hollow knight
+- Studying Software Engineering in college but also taking courses to specialize.
-- I'm studying software engineering at college
+- Here's some of my certificates ->